Suspect caught in fatal shooting of 3 U.Va. football players

 In addition, officials learned about a prior incident outside Charlottesville involving a weapons violation, Longo said.
 That incident was not reported to the university as it should have been, he said.

-Em Gunter, a second-year anthropology student, heard three gunshots and then three more while she was studying genetics in her dorm room, less than a five-minute walk from the scene of the shootings.
+Em Gunter, a second-year anthropology student, heard three gunshots and then three more while she was studying genetics in her dorm room.

 She knew right away there was an active shooter outside and told others to go in their rooms, shut their blinds and turn off the lights. ”Everyone in the hallway was freaking out.
 No one knew what to do,” she said.